davidmrau/nlp1/README.md

 * Tasks that can be picked up
   * Write Background section
-  * Write Related Work section, summary Linzen paper (MJ)
+  * Write Related Work section, summary Linzen paper (MdJ)
-  * Notes about the research idea we came up with
+  * Notes about the research idea we came up with (MdJ)